SirSoDerp/tokisaki-kurumi-bot/README.md

 # tokisaki-kurumi-bot
-version: 0.0.1
+version: 0.0.1 \n
-discord bot code for tokisaki kurumi
+discord bot code for tokisaki kurumi \n feel free to use this source code as inspiration, as a base for your own bot, or even run your bot with this.

 # commands